kipmyk/wp-plugin-filter/readme.txt

 1. Upload the `wp-plugin-filter` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to 'WP Plugin Filter' in the 'Settings' menu to configure which plugins to hide.
+3. Once you are logged in, go to Settings > WP PluginFilter.
+From there, you can select individual plugins to hide or use the "Toggle All" option to select all plugins and then save the changes.

 == Frequently Asked Questions ==